JayPeKs-P/ironbound-tactics/README.md

 - [ ] Refine damage calculation
 ## Documentation
 An explanation on how to play `Ironbound Tactics` is found in the [docs](https://JayPeKs-P.github.io/ironbound-tactics/), as well as a step-by-step guide on how to use the engine codebase to create a new game.

-## Repository Usage Guides
-IMPORTANT: This project uses submodules.
-Use `git clone --recurse-submodules <...>` when cloning.
-Also this project requires **CMake 3.29** as minimum.
-Should it not be possible, for whatever reason, to use this version or newer, change `cmake_minimum_required(VERSION 3.28.1)` in engine/CMakeLists.txt and root CMakeLists.txt.